Will this be your first Ramadan in Dubai? Here’s a complete guide to Ramadan 2021 for expats

-Of course, this may vary depending on the moon sighting closer to the time and will later be confirmed by officials.
+Yearly, the actual date varies depending on the moon sighting closer to the time and would later be confirmed by officials.

 During this month, Muslims across the world participate in a month-long fast.
 Observers fast from sunrise to sunset, and it’s the holiest month on the Islamic calendar.

-PLEASE NOTE: for Ramadan 2020, some of the information listed below may not be applicable due to the Coronavirus pandemic.
+PLEASE NOTE: for Ramadan 2021, some of the information listed below may not be applicable due to the Coronavirus pandemic.
 Our guide is intended to show what would normally happen during Ramadan in Dubai and the UAE.
-For a complete guide to Ramadan 2020 during the COVID-19 lockdown, click here.
+For a complete guide to Ramadan 2021 during COVID-19, click here.

 When is the Holy Month of Ramadan?